2: Model-Editor, Mechanism-Editor, Part-Editor

 Mechanism-Editor toolbars

-The contextual toolbars are to the left, right, and above the graphic-Area.
+The contextual toolbars are left, right, and above the graphic-area.

 GST-TOOLBAR-MODELLING-SMALL-A